karansag/jquery-futures/README.md

 Chaining style
 ----
-Note that all functions from the previous functions can be chained, OOP-style.
-Also, we expose a Future constructor for the same purpose *(note: the constructor name could be changing, as exporting two globals seems like too much)*.
+Note that all results from the previous functions can be chained, OOP-style.
+Also, we expose a Future constructor if you want to kick things off with it *(note: the constructor name could be changing, as exporting two globals seems like too much)*.

     var d = $.Deferred()